 Sand Dunes

-When allowed to establish over time, they are able to provide a home to many species of grasses, wild flowers and insect life as well as specific rare species such as the natterjack toad and tadpole shrimp.
+When allowed to establish over time, sand dunes are able to provide a home to many species of grasses, wildflowers and insect life as well as specific rare species such as the natterjack toad and tadpole shrimp.

-Dunes are dynamic systems and may be just a few years old or date back over 9,000 years but, old or young, this dynamic habitat presents conservation challenges in a landscape where little space is allowed for mobile habitats.
-Sometimes dunes are hemmed in by golf courses, farmland, and development, and this in turn reduces their ability to act as a constantly moving protection from the impact of the sea, climate change and storms.
-When natural processes that create sand dunes are interrupted, habitats and species are lost along with their flood and storm protection qualities, bringing more pressure on human coastal communities.
+Dunes may be just a few years old or date back over 9,000 years.
+Whatever their age, this dynamic habitat presents conservation challenges in a landscape where little space is allowed for mobile habitats.
+Sometimes dunes are hemmed in by golf courses, farmland, and development.
+This reduces their ability to act as a constantly moving protection from the impacts of the sea, climate change and storms.
+When the natural processes that create sand dunes are interrupted, habitats and species are lost along with their flood and storm protection qualities, bringing more pressure on human coastal communities.

-SCAMP will work with Solway’s coastal communities who want to protect, enhance and re-establish their dune systems for the benefit of people, nature and climate, focusing on allowing dune systems to have the space to move inland.
+SCAMP will work with Solway’s coastal communities who want to protect, enhance and re-establish their dune systems for the benefit of people, nature and climate, with a focus on allowing dune systems to have the space to move inland.